Ares9323/UEPluginsDocumentation/ExposedCameraShakes/README.md

 ### Open file in windows explorer
 * Create a new camera shake BP that inherits from ExposedDefaultCameraShakeBase
 * Create a new camera shake pattern BP that inherits from ExposedPerlinNoiseCameraShakePattern
+* Look at the example blueprint to see how to interact with the active camera shake